google-parfait/tensorflow-federated/docs/design/backend.md

 ### Runtime

-The native backend does not contain backend specific extentions to the TFF runtime, instead an [execution stack](execution.md#execution-stack) can be used directly.
+The native backend does not contain backend specific extensions to the TFF runtime, instead an [execution stack](execution.md#execution-stack) can be used directly.